Open all

 Co-curricular

-Sport is well provisioned, with playing fields and two hard tennis courts, as well as the new Astroturf pitch.
+Sport is well provisioned, with playing fields and two hard tennis courts, as well as a full-size Astroturf pitch (soon to be getting floodlights).
 Inside, you’ll find a sports hall, with climbing ropes, benches, wooden climbing frames and netball posts, and there’s also a swimming pool, which all pupils can use.
 A large variety of sports are on offer, including gymnastics, tennis, hockey, cricket, athletics, football and basketball for girls and boys.
-The boys also play rugby.
+The boys also play rugby, and girls heading off to senior schools that play lacrosse are offered short intensive sessions in Year 6.
 Players are selected to join the various teams, who compete in regular fixtures against local prep schools.

-Money is also being poured into the arts: a new drama space was created last summer, and there are plans for a purpose-built theatre to join it.
-The Lantern Hall is currently the school’s main performance venue, with annual productions by every year group.
+The school’s main performance space, Lantern Hall, hosts annual productions by every year group (head of drama Kate Belcher writes the plays herself and ensures every pupil gets a part).
 Pupils can also join individual or small group LAMDA classes if they’ve got a particular interest.
-There’s a lovely music area, with two main rooms and plenty of small practice rooms, plus every instrument imaginable.
-As well as orchestras, string groups, guitar groups and a rock band, there’s also a choir that everyone participates in – and, from Year 3, pupils use their own Chromebooks for composing.
+There’s a lovely music area, with two main rooms and plenty of small practice rooms, and the Christmas carol concert is always performed at Radley.
+As well as orchestras, string groups, guitar groups and a rock band, there’s also a choir that everyone participates in.

 School community

-The idyllic setting of the school lends itself to a focus on wellbeing; there are even two resident pygmy goats, Fred and Frank, that the children can help to look after, plus ponies who visit for weekly ‘sleepovers’.
+The idyllic setting of the school lends itself to a focus on wellbeing.
+As Mr Mallins says, ‘Pastoral care is what we are known for.’
 The house system brings a sense of belonging across year groups, with regular sports fixtures and charity efforts, as well as fierce competition over house points.
-There’s also a school council, made up of nine children from Year 3 upwards, plus a Wellbeing Knight programme, designed in conjunction with the pupils to hep them understand what contributes to a healthy mind and body.
+There’s also a school council, made up of nine children from Year 3 upwards, plus a Wellbeing Knight programme, designed in conjunction with the pupils to help them understand what contributes to a healthy mind and body.

 The school is open from 8am to 5pm, and there's a breakfast club from 7.30am and an after-school club until 6pm.
-During this time there are more than 60 extracurricular clubs and activities, from judo to gardening, as well as programmes to enable pupils to develop skills in sports such as karate or golf (as mentioned above, there’s a nine-hole golf course on site).
+During this time there are more than 60 extracurricular clubs and activities, from judo to gardening, as well as programmes to enable pupils to develop skills in sports such as karate or golf.
 Year 5s look forward to their three-night team-building residential in Dorset, which takes place before term begins, while Year 6s stay in a French château for a week-long trip.
 There’s also a hotly anticipated yearly camping expedition.

 There’s a real sense of community amongst the grown-ups, too, with the PTA (known as PATCH) running events including a Christmas bazaar, summer ball, coffee mornings and quiz evenings, plus a second-hand uniform shop.
 And the greatest testament to the success of any school: there’s a high retention rate of staff, with the majority having been there for more than 10 years – it might be something to do with all the social events we saw advertised in the staff room.